 Findings and Corrective Action Needed: Meal Counting and Claiming

-☐ Finding: The correct individual site edit checks (Accuclaim) were not used to determine the number of reimbursable meals to claim by eligibility for claim submission.
+Finding: The edit check was not utilized to determine the number of reimbursable meals to claim by eligibility for claim submission.
+There was no evidence of over claiming for the review month.